Rated: Explicit

 “Yes, it brings out the silver in your eyes.”

 She smiled at the flattery before purposefully stepping on the man's toes.
 Her hand flew to his waist as she righted herself.
 The slip was small enough to be mistaken for her catching her balance, and the man steadied her, his arm tightening around the curve of her ribs.
 The keys slid into her palm, and when she pulled away from him, she pulled lightly.
 Delightedly, the chain snapped, and the keys slid into her palm.
-She waited a heartbeat to see if he would notice and took in a deep breath.
+She waited a heartbeat to see if he would notice, then took a deep breath.
 She knew the movement would push her breasts up and watched as Lord Vey looked down at her chest.
 He looked like he was about to say something when a shout was heard from the card table.

 "My Lord," Ladro said across the ballroom.
 His voice was just loud enough to carry over the sound of music and revelry.
 "I believe your cousin is cheating."